Contact-Based Automations

 Initially, it will say, 'Untitled Automation' - click in that text box to edit.

-👍 This concludes creating a new automation - now it's time to set the 'Entrance Conditions'
+👍 This concludes creating a new automation - now it's time to set the 'Entry Conditions'

 Set automation for manual assignment

-Setting an automation for manual assignment/add only, simply leave the 'Entrance Conditions' empty.
+Setting an automation for manual assignment/add only, simply leave the 'Entry Conditions' empty.
 There is nothing to do in this section.

 👍 This concludes setting an automation for manual assignment